-You will be provided with a wealth of information on the attractions you can see on your trip, but the joy of a self-drive is that you can personalise it entirely to the needs and desires of your group.
-Your days of sightseeing can go on for as long as you like, as you are beholden to no guides or other travellers, and, as the Midnight Sun occurs throughout summer, the nights will be quite as bright as the days.
+You will be provided with a wealth of information on the attractions you can see on your trip, but the joy of a self-drive is that you can personalize it entirely to the needs and desires of your group.
+Your days of sightseeing can go on for as long as you like, as you are beholden to no guides or other travelers, and, as the Midnight Sun occurs throughout summer, the nights will be quite as bright as the days.

 On day one, you will land at Keflavik International Airport, and after passing through customs, find your rental car waiting for you.
 The freedom of your self-drive will be apparent immediately, as you have three options for how to start your holiday.

 If you elect to do so while booking, you could begin your trip in style by heading to the luxurious Blue Lagoon spa.
 This incredible place boasts geothermal pools with healing properties, saunas, steam rooms, and therapeutic treatments such as massages.
 Its surroundings could not be more beautiful, with the jagged black lava landscapes of the Reykjanes Peninsula contrasting with the striking blue waters.

 Those eager to explore Iceland's nature immediately could instead choose to start their vacation by exploring this peninsula.
 Reykjanes is a wonderland of lunar landscapes, hot springs, and volcanic peaks and has a stunning coastline with countless geological formations.
 These qualities make it a great place to familiarise yourself with Iceland's unusual terrain.